The Dangers of Chemical Spills

 - Central nervous system problems; and

 These types of injuries are expensive to treat and often leave victims permanently disabled.
 For this reason, it is critical that injured parties seek compensation to cover their past and future medical costs, lost wages, and the pain and suffering they endured as a result of the accident.

 Contact an Experienced Personal Injury Attorney Today

-To learn more about your rights to compensation, please contact the legal team at The Law Offices of Michael T. Van Der Veen in Philadelphia at 215-515-6892 to schedule a meeting with a dedicated personal injury attorney who can evaluate your case and explain your legal options.
+To learn more about your rights to compensation, please contact the legal team at van der Veen, Hartshorn, and Levin in Philadelphia at 215-515-6892 to schedule a meeting with a dedicated personal injury attorney who can evaluate your case and explain your legal options.
 We are eager to assist you today.